tristanbettany/ASPDotNetCore5Template/README.md

 sqllocaldb start MSSQLLocalDB
 ```

 This will mean that the default development connection string will work and migrations and data will be done on your localdb.
 If you want a database with better visual access though you will want to download Microsoft SQL Server Management Studio and get set up a database using that.
-If you do this you can change you database connection string by right clicking the ApplicationLayer project and selecting `manage user secrets`.
+If you do this you can change you database connection string by right clicking the ApplicationLayer project in Visual Studio and selecting `manage user secrets`.

 ### Migrations Setup